Last Updated on

 Make sure you always enter your trusted traveler number when making your reservation, otherwise TSA Precheck won’t show up on your boarding card.

-United Airlines – Traveling with children
+American Airlines - Traveling with children and infants